CYCle: Choosing Your Collaborators Wisely to Enhance Collaborative Fairness in Decentralized Learning

 \subsection{Experimental Results}

-We start with benchmarking existing algorithms on the CIFAR-10 dataset.
-Table \ref{tab: performance-study} summarizes the results for different splitting strategies involving $N=5$ participants.
-Our key findings are: {(i)}~We~assess the performance of three algorithms - FedAvg, VPDL, and CYCle - using the ResNet18 architecture.
-These results are shown in Figure \ref{fig: our-fedavg} and the upper section of Table \ref{tab: performance-study} (rows 3-5).
+We start by benchmarking existing algorithms on the CIFAR-10 dataset.
+Table \ref{tab: performance-study} summarizes the results for different splitting strategies that involve $N=5$ participants.
+Our key findings are as follows: \begin{itemize} \item We assess the performance of three algorithms -- FedAvg, VPDL, and CYCle -- using the ResNet18 architecture.
+These results are shown in Figure \ref{fig: our-fedavg} and in the upper section of Table \ref{tab: performance-study} (rows 3-5).
 FedAvg has better MCG compared to other methods due to its centralized FL approach, which involves aggregating and sharing full model parameters, resulting in good overall utility.
 However, when it comes to collaborative fairness, FedAvg falls short of being fair to participants who contribute a larger amount of data.
 In particular, the CYCle approach exhibits significantly lower CGS values compared to the FedAvg algorithm in the imbalanced settings.
-Additionally, our method consistently provides positive collaboration gain to all participants across varied settings.
-This is not the case for FedAvg or VPDL, which is evident in the outcomes for $\mathcal{P}_1$ in the imbalanced $(0.8, 1)$ and $(0.6, 1)$ settings. {(ii)} For comparison with other fairness-aware FL algorithms, we utilize a custom CNN architecture used in \cite{xu2021gradient}.
+Additionally, our method consistently provides positive collaboration gains to all participants in various settings.
+This is not the case for FedAvg or VPDL, which is evident in the outcomes for $\mathcal{P}_1$ in the imbalanced $(0.8, 1)$ and $(0.6, 1)$ settings. \item For comparison with other fairness-aware FL algorithms, we utilize a custom CNN architecture used in \citet{xu2021gradient}.
 This is necessary because CGSV works better on simpler architectures.
-The results are shown in Figure \ref{fig: fair-algorithms} and the bottom part of Table \ref{tab: performance-study} (rows 6-9).
+The results are shown in Fig.~\ref{fig: fair-algorithms} and the bottom part of Tab.~\ref{tab: performance-study} (rows 6-9).
 Our method has better or comparable CG values when compared to CFFL, RFFL, and CGSV in most of the scenarios.
-In terms of fairness, we surpass other approaches by achieving the lowest CGS values in all but one scenario: imbalanced $(0.8, 1)$ setting, where it is on par with RFFL.
-Notably, CYCle consistently achieves positive gains for all participants, whereas other methods degrade performance for the most contributing participant (see Fig. \ref{fig: fair-algorithms}).
+In terms of fairness, we surpass other approaches by achieving the lowest CGS values in all but one scenario: the imbalanced $(0.8, 1)$ setting, where it is on par with RFFL.
+Notably, CYCle consistently achieves positive gains for all participants, whereas other methods degrade performance for the most contributing participant (see Figure~\ref{fig: fair-algorithms}). \end{itemize}